 Several types of pain medications are available for cats.
 These include:

 - Narcotic analgesics

-These may be available in pill form, a liquid solution, or transdermal formulations.
+These may be available from your veterinarian in pill form, a liquid solution, or transdermal formulations.
 The best choice for your cat may vary with the exact condition being treated as well as whether any concurrent liver or kidney disease is present.